Fabian Herbers: Chicago Fire

 On 9 December 2018, Herbers was traded to Chicago Fire in exchange for a second-round pick in the 2019 MLS SuperDraft.
+Herbers was released by Chicago following their 2024 season.

+CF Montréal

+On 3 January 2025, Herbers signed as a free agent with Canadian MLS side CF Montréal on a two-year deal.

 Personal life

 Herbers earned his U.S. green card in July 2017.